seed-run/homepage/index.md

 <div class="pitch">
   <h4>Nothing to configure.
 Nothing to install.</h4>
   <p>Seed is a fully-configured code pipeline for building and deploying Serverless apps on AWS.
-Simply add your GitHub repository and IAM credentials and your entire team can `git push` to deploy updates to your Serverless app.</p>
+Simply add your Git repository and IAM credentials and your entire team can `git push` to deploy updates to your Serverless app.</p>
   <p>Here is how it works.</p>
 </div>